MarkWarneke/markwarneke.github.io/_posts/2000-01-01-Azure-DevOps-Test-Dashboard.md

 time: 4
 ---

-EVer wondered how to publish test results in Azure DevOps?
+Ever wondered how to publish test results in Azure DevOps?
 Using the pipelines in Azure DevOps we can create a Test Dashboard to display our results.

 ## Dashboard